Using AI in EHS to Reduce Risk

 AI has received a lot of attention across different industries, including EHS.
 While some companies are embracing AI as a competitive advantage, others are wary of it and worried about potential liabilities.

-In preparation for the webinar, Sandra and Natasha share their insights about the opportunities and challenges presented by AI in EHS.
+Below, Sandra Neale, EHS Executive Leader at GE Vernova, and Natasha Porter, Chief Customer Officer at Benchmark Gensuite, share their insights about the opportunities and challenges presented by AI in EHS.

 Where can AI make the biggest impact in EHS?